claudiaaziz/melody/README.md

 - Click on an album to explore and play its songs
 - Play, pause, rewind to previous song, skip to next song in album/ playlist, adjust the volume of the song via a slider and jump to different parts of the song via a slider
 - Create, update & delete personal playlists
-  - Add/ remove songs from personal playlists
-- Search for songs & albums

 ## Implementation Details

 ### Managing Play State